My 3rd Great Uncle

-A story of the Pioneer Days of Barron County and the Part Played by the W. H. Logan family, written by: Mrs. Mattie Nicklow of Dallas, Wisconsin Copied from: the Rice Lake Chronotype newspaper, issues; November 16th, 23rd, 30th, And December 7th, 1932.
+A story of the Pioneer Days of Barron County and the Part Played by the W. H. Logan Family By: Mrs. Mattie Nicklow of Dallas, Wisconsin.

 In 1871 Mr. Logan a finished woodworker and wagon maker obtained a position with Knapp-Stout at Menomonie, committing the care of the farm to the son Willie and Mrs. Logan.
 Having proved his efficiency he was soon sent by the company to Prairie Farm where in company with Thos.
 Blyton, A West Dallas pioneer farmer and carpenter, he worked on the first store building in this village, which served as a general supply store for not only Knapp-Stout, but for the country at large.

 It may be of additional interest to mention here that George E. Scott, who in 1883 became manager of this store, eight years later purchased the business and erecting a new structure “famed” Prairie Farm nationally as possessing the most beautiful country

 In the course of events, as Mr. Logan was building away on the store, he noted in the conversation of his fellow laborers, corroboration and augmenting of previous reports he had heard at Reedsburg regarding the possibilities of the dairy industry in Barron county.
 As a direct result of this propaganda he became more and more convinced that